Workshops – Versal SoC

 • Utilizing design implementation tools

-Versal Boot and Platform Management
+Versal Adaptive SoC: Boot and Platform Management

 Target Audience